smarkochev/Aircraft_localization_competition_round_2/README.md

 [1] R. Purvinskis et al. Multiple Wavelength Free-Space Laser Communications.
 Proceedings of SPIE - The International Society for Optical Engineering, 2003.

-## 2.2 Stations time drift
+## 2.2 Stations clock drift

-Stations are synchronized when there is no time drift, so measured time is equal to aircraft time + time-of-flight:
+Stations are synchronized when there is no drift, so measured time is equal to aircraft time + time-of-flight:

 <p align="center"><img src="svgs/43580024997948d3e68c2ff8a486aa37.svg?invert_in_darkmode" align=middle width=150.28794pt height=33.629475pt/></p>